miranda-company/terapia-con-pablo/README.md

 # terapia-con-pablo
-Web design and development for Pablo Rodriguez
+Web design and development for psychologist Pablo Rodriguez.